OmarSaad0-0/pet-clinic-Deployment/README.md

 <li>Tomcat</li>
 <li>Nagios</li>
 <li>Jenkins</li>
 <h3>Each component installation is done in a separate role and then executed all roles in the configration playbook (InstallationPlaybook.yaml).
-Specific configrations is conducted on tomcat to make it operatable on port 9090 and to set up admin credentials (ConfigTomcatPlaybook.yml)</h3>
+Specific configrations is conducted on tomcat to make it operatable on port 9090 and to set up admin credentials (ConfigTomcatPlaybook.yml).
+A replica from the tomcat instance is created to be used in the deployment (Green-InstanceConfig.yaml)</h3>
 <h3>Defined in the inventory file the server that will be managed by ansible</h3>
 <h2>nginx is installed and used as load balancer between the two enviroments for smooth deployment</h2>
 <h3>Steps of nginx installation configrations of nginx through linux terminal:</h3>